 GOOD |

-The Mercedes C-Class Sedan achieved a “Top Safety Pick” rating from the Insurance Institute for Highway Safety (IIHS) for the 2024 model year.
-This recognition was based on its impressive performance in the small overlap frontal crash test, updated side impact crash test, headlight evaluations, and pedestrian crash prevention testing.
-The ES last would have qualified as a “Top Safety Pick” in 2023.
+The Mercedes C-Class Sedan has achieved the Insurance Institute for Highway Safety’s (IIHS) highest rating of “Top Safety Pick Plus” for the 2024 model year.
+This distinction is based on its exceptional performance in IIHS’ rigorous battery of safety tests.
+Specifically, it earned a “Good” rating in the latest, more stringent moderate overlap front crash test, a “Good” result in the updated side impact test, and an “Acceptable” to “Good” score in the revised pedestrian crash prevention test.
+The ES was last only a “Top Safety Pick” in 2023 but no longer qualifies.